 The L G P S is available to all councillors of Welsh county councils or county borough councils who are offered membership of the Scheme under the council’s scheme of allowances and who are under age 75.

-Those Welsh councillors who are offered membership are termed eligible councillors.
+Those Welsh councillors who are offered membership are eligible councillors.
 If you have been offered membership of the Scheme, it will be for you to decide whether to opt to join.
-If you make an election to do so you will become a member of the L G P S from the beginning of the first pay period following the receipt of your option.
+If you make an election to do so, you will become a member of the L G P S from the beginning of the first pay period following the receipt of your option.
 You can read about special rules for previous optants out in the Opting out of the L G P S section).

 How do I ensure that I have become a member of the L G P S?

 To secure your entitlement to Scheme benefits, it is important that you complete and return the joining form if you wish to opt into membership of the Scheme.
 On receipt of your form, relevant records will be set up and an official notification of your membership of the Scheme will be sent to you.
-In addition, You should check your allowance payments to ensure that pension contributions are being deducted.
+You should check your allowance payments to ensure that pension contributions are being deducted.

 What if I already pay into a pension?